-My mom used to let up on the brakes at a stoplight while it was still red, but (like magic, to a seven-year-old) it always turned green just as she did that.
+My mom used to let up on the brakes at a stoplight while it was still red, but (like magic, to me as a seven-year-old) it always turned green just as she did that.

 “How do you know the light is about to turn green?”
 I asked from my vantage point in the back seat one day.